This Molosser-type dog is the Russian cousin of St. Bernard.

 Moscow Watchdog Exercise

-Having a Moscow watchdog can keep owners active if they are up for the challenge!
+Having this breed can keep owners active if they are up for the challenge!
 This breed needs space to freely jog and run around in the backyard.
 It also needs a long walk every day.

 Moscow Watchdog Puppies